-Report any side effects to your doctor.
+Report any side effects to your provider.

 Tell all your healthcare providers that you are HIV-positive.
 This includes dentists and dental hygienists.

-Never share needles for drug use.
+Never share needles or other equipment for drug use.

 If you get tattoos or have any parts of your body pierced, be sure that the needles are destroyed afterward.

-Don't donate blood, plasma, semen, or body parts.
+Don't donate blood, plasma, semen, or organs.

 Take care of your skin.